-Carnaval de Mazatlán Posted by sasha on Feb 7, 2018 in Holidays, Travel
+Carnaval de Mazatlán Posted by sasha on Feb 7, 2018 in Uncategorized

 When it comes to Carnaval celebrations, all the attention is focused on Mardi Gras in New Orleans and the huge party down in Rio de Janeiro.
 There are also several cities across Latin America that host incredible Carnaval celebrations.
 One such city is Mazatlán, Mexico.
 Let’s take a closer look at the Carnaval de Mazatlán.